leonwgc/angularjs-pagination/README.md

 # angularjs-pagination

-this is an angular directive plugin used for ajax app pagination.
+this is an angularjs directive used for pagination.

 ![effect-view](http://images.cnblogs.com/cnblogs_com/leonwang/758528/o_pagination.png)